Galway Wedding Photographer | Modern & Documentary Wedding Photography

 A: Certainly not, all images will be delivered in both small size and full size high resolution without any watermarks or logos.

-Please contact me via the contact form below for full details on my range of wedding photography coverage & album options & pricing.
-I will be happy to tailor a package to suit the amount of coverage you require & album options are available to suit all budgets.
-While I shoot most of my wedding photography in Galway, I do travel nationwide.
+For more informaiton, please contact me via the "Check Dates / Get a Quote" icon above for full details on my range of wedding photography coverage, album options & pricing.
+I will be happy to tailor a package to suit the amount of coverage you require.